-Or Joiner’s Cottage* is a pretty two-bedroom cottage which sleeps four.
-It has a spacious open-plan living room, kitchen and dining room with a cosy woodburning stove, wooden beams and iron stairs.
-It’s set behind the owners property but feels private and has its own patio.
+Or Fordview* is a pretty two-bedroom cottage which sleeps four.
+It has a country-style kitchen and both a dining room and lounge with cosy woodburning stoves.
+There are wooden beams and stone floors, and the master bedroom comes with a gorgeous freestanding copper bath.

 How to get to Upper Slaughter

-By car: Upper Slaughter lies off the A429 (The Fosse Way), three miles north of Bourton-on-the-Water and 3.5 miles southwest of Stow-on-the-Wold.
-Beware that the roads near Upper Slaughter are narrow and you have to drive through the ford if approaching from the north.
+Upper Slaughter lies off the A429 (The Fosse Way), three miles north of Bourton-on-the-Water and 3.5 miles southwest of Stow-on-the-Wold.
+Beware that the roads near Upper Slaughter are narrow and you have to drive through the ford to get to the village if approaching from the north.
 There’s limited parking available in the village square, but it fills up quickly on weekends.

 Upper Slaughter by public transport